beatrichartz/csv/README.md

 end
 ```

+## Performance
+Parallelism has been replaced by a binary matching parser in version 3.x.
+This library is able
+to parse about half a million rows of a moderately complex CSV file per second, ensuring that
+parsing will unlikely be the bottleneck of any operation.

 ## Upgrading from 2.x
-Parallelism has been replaced by a binary matching parser in version 3.x.
-This means that `CSV` now returns binary references.
+TBD

 ### Elixir version requirements
 * Elixir `1.5.0` is required for all versions above `2.5.0`.
 * Elixir `1.1.0` is required for all versions above `1.1.5`.

 ## Usage
 There are two interesting things you want to do regarding CSV - encoding end decoding.

 ### Decoding